sada-kubsad/NetworkDesign/Readme.md

     - Push VPN learnt routes (from the clients/customers) to on-prem, AVS and VNets because AVS acts as a route reflector between VPN GW and ER GW
   + Without ARS, VPN connected clients/customers will only learn the routes of the VNets, not the routes learnt by the ER gateway (ie on-prem and AVS routes)
     - We don't provide transitivity between ER GW and VPN GW connected routes by default
-    - VPN clients won't learn the routes learned through ER GW even though they are injected into the Vnet, but is not advertised.
+    - VPN clients won't learn the routes learned through ER GW even though they are injected into the VNet, but is not advertised.
   + Without ARS, VPN
-    - won't learn the routes learnt by the ER GW (even though they are injected into the Vnet, but its not advertised).
+    - won't learn the routes learnt by the ER GW (even though they are injected into the VNet, but its not advertised).
       * The ER GW is learning the AVS Routes and the on-prem routes
     - will learn only the connected VNets to the ER GW.
   + Without ARS,
-    - the VPN GW will learn the routes of the connected clients (customers) and send it to the Vnet
+    - the VPN GW will learn the routes of the connected clients (customers) and send it to the VNet
-    - The ER GW will learn the route of its connected entities (AVS and on-prem) and sent it to the VNET
+    - The ER GW will learn the route of its connected entities (AVS and on-prem) and sent it to the VNet
     - But they don’t send their learnt routes to each other: the VPN GW does not send its learnt routes to the ER GW.
 The ER GW does not send its learnt routes to the VPN GW
   + Although the ER GW and the VPN GW are in the same subnet (called GW subnet), they share each other's connected routes with the VNet, but not each other's learnt routes amongst themselves unless there is an ARS with its "enable branch to branch" setting is turned on.
   + ARS does this: